Independent Contractor Payroll: How to Manage These Workers

 Independent contractors are typically free to work for anyone they like; take on the risk of profit or loss for their work; and are paid by the job rather than by the hour.

 It can be a blurry line, so you may choose to file a Form SS-8, Determination of Worker Status for Purposes of Federal Employment Taxes and Income Tax Withholding, which allows the IRS to make the determination for you.

 Independent Contractor Payroll Taxes

 The most common contractor payroll form is the 1099-MISC, which you’re required to file if you pay a contractor more than $600 in a year.
-This can be a chore for the small business owner, as it means manually sending each contractor you hire during the year their 1099.
+This can be a chore for the small business owner, as it means manually sending each contractor you hire their respective 1099.

 Rather than manage contractor payroll in-house, consider the benefits of hiring a professional to take on this task.
 With our 1099 payroll service, you’ll never again have to concern yourself with making a costly mistake.
 And best yet, it’ll save you time!